akariba/Financial-Mathematics-and-Risk-management/README.md

 D. USE ONLY FOR MANUAL REVIEW
 E. DO NOT USE

-Do this independently for:
-- v5-All-CAGIDs.xlsx
-- v5-All-CAGIDs.json

-Explain why.
+Explain the reason for each classification.

 ==================================================
 12. REQUIRED STATISTICS REPORT
 ==================================================

-Generate a concise but complete report with:
+Produce a clear report with:

 V5 FILE SUMMARY